ChrisWilhelm/DatabaseFinalProject/README.md

 Once the backend is running, open another terminal and navigate to the project root folder (`IR_FinalProject`).
-Then, navigate to the frontend folder with `cd frontend`.
+Then, navigate to the webpage folder with `cd webpage`.
 To install the required packages, type `npm install` into the command line.
 Once all packages are installed, type `npm start` into the command line.
 This will start a development server and you can